 But that’s not all!
-This lassi recipe also features tulsi.
-Tulsi is a type of basil widely planted on the Indian Subcontinent.
-You might know it as Holy Basil.
-And used in this recipe, it adds a fresh, faintly herbal flavor to what is otherwise a sweet drink.
+Tulsi is also historically considered an aphrodisiac.
+When used in this recipe, it adds a fresh, faintly herbal flavor to what is otherwise a sweet drink.
 This lassi recipe makes a drink to be savored and shared with someone you love.

 For more of Nandita’s insights on Indian food, spices and wellness, check out CurryCravings.com.

 - 3 cups plain, full-fat Greek yogurt